SkoolNotes/Taproot/2020ENG201/KBxGoSTCulminationPlanning.md

-unable to be changed. represented by the unchanging w
+unable to be changed. represented by the unchanging discarded watch.

+caste system